-You may have noticed, we seem to be at the beginning, end or middle of an especially rocky ride in global equity (stock) markets.
-If you’re wondering whether current volatility will continue or dissipate, the evidence suggests we can expect both: plenty of near-term volatility, but relatively dependable long-term growth.
+You may have noticed, we seem to be at the beginning, end or middle of an especially rocky ride in global equity (stock) markets – dreaded market storms.
+If you’re wondering whether current market and investment volatility will continue or dissipate, the evidence suggests we can expect both: plenty of near-term investment volatility, but relatively dependable long-term growth.

 Don’t believe me?
 Here’s an illustration.
 The gray, dotted line running horizontally across the chart depicts an 8.27% average premium delivered by US stocks from 1928–2017.
 As a reminder, “premium” in this case is actually the “equity premium”, which is the amount that stocks have out-performed a risk-free investment.
 In this case, the “risk-free” asset is 30-day US Government T-bills.

 The good news is that 8.27% is extremely attractive.
 The bad news is that the four, short black vertical bars toward the middle are the only four years U.S. markets delivered anything close to this long-term average.
 In all other years, the annual premium was either much higher or much lower than average.
 In other words, lots of annual volatility, eventually delivering satisfying long-term returns.

 So, not much we can do about ongoing volatility and market storms.
 But there is an important action you can take now … actually you should take well before any rough patches in the financial markets.
 It’ll not only help you take your mind off the breaking news, but it can strengthen your ability to ride out any downturns we’ve got in store.